Know where to go when feeling unwell

 We are operating a "total triage" system.
 That means you need to have a discussion with a clinician who will try and help you.
 If a face to face appointment is needed, they will arrange for this to happen at a time and place which keep you and us safe.

-Call us and let us know what you need.
+If you cannot use e-Consult, call us and let us know what you need.
 A doctor or nurse will call you back and video consultations are available too.
-If you call and our lines are busy, you can send us an email on NEHFCCG.OHG@nhs.net and a Receptionist will call you back.
+If you call and our lines are busy, you can send us an email on NEHFCCG.OHG@nhs.net requesting a call and a Receptionist will call you back.
+Please DO NOT email us with clinical concerns as this is not safe and often wastes time by not providing sufficient clinical details - please use e-Consult which has built-in safety features and has been deigned by doctors to collect the right information to get you the best help.

 Face to face appointments are currently happening at Yateley Medical Centre and Hartley Corner Surgery.
 Patients with Coronavirus symptoms will be seen in our "Hot Zone" at Yateley Medical Centre, separate from other non-symptomatic patients.

 Please do not come into any off our sites without an appointment.

 All patients who need to be seen face to face should arrive wearing a face covering, to help keep staff and other patients safe.